Appverse-Archive/appverse-mobile/appverse-samples/README.md

 1. Download the Android SDK: [http://developer.android.com/sdk/index.html]
 2. Install the ADT Plugin for Eclipse.
 See instructions here: [http://developer.android.com/tools/sdk/eclipse-adt.html] and [http://developer.android.com/sdk/installing/installing-adt.html]
 3. Download the latest SDK Tools and platforms using the SDK Manager.
+	* API level 11 is required as it is the Appverse Android default target.

 **System requirements**: